Nagwa-Limited-Community/Glyphs-MATH-Plugin/README.md

 Usage
 -----

+Below is a quick reference for using the plug-in.
+For a more in depth documentation about building math fonts using this plug-in, see the [Building OpenType math fonts][1] article.

 The plug-in adds some new menu entries:
 * _Edit → Edit MATH Constants..._ for editing font-level MATH table constants.
   The constants are saved per-master and should be edited for each master.